-The Compensation Committee uses market data-from our compensation peer group and from the Radford Global Life Sciences Compensation survey-as one factor in evaluating whether the compensation for our executive officers is competitive in the market.
-We generally align compensation to the 60th percentile of our peer group.
+The Compensation Committee uses market data-from our compensation peer group and from the Aon Global Life Sciences Compensation survey-as one factor in evaluating whether the compensation for our executive officers is competitive in the market.
+We generally align compensation for our NEOs to the 60th percentile of our peer group.
 In addition, the Compensation Committee and the Board of Directors, as applicable, also rely on their own knowledge and judgment in evaluating market data and making compensation decisions.